hhaji/MyWeb/README.md

-This repository houses my webpage at Github.
+This repository houses the source code of my webpage at Github: https://hhaji.github.io